AlamHasabie/transport-game-backend/README.md

 ```
 ### Question and Keys
 #### Landing on Question Space
-When a playing player lands on a question space, the server needs to be mentioned.\n
+When a playing player lands on a question space, the server needs to be mentioned.<br/>
 **Client**
 ```js
 io.emit("question space")
 ```
-In turn , the server will send a private emit about question if the player doesn't hold any question cards.\n
+In turn , the server will send a private emit about question if the player doesn't hold any question cards.<br/>
 **Server**
 ```js
 io.to(socketId).emit("question",{